gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 In SDFormat 1.4, the only objects referenced by name are the links named in `//joint/parent` and `//joint/child`, and the names are always scoped to the current model.

 In SDFormat 1.5, the `::` delimiter is used to indicate that the target link is within a nested model, but the scope is still limited to objects contained in the current model.

-The `::` syntax for referencing across model boundaries is not supported by SDFormat 1.7.
+In SDFormat 1.7, the `::` syntax for referencing across model boundaries is not supported.
 With the addition of `//world/frame` and `//world/model/pose/@relative_to`, it is necessary to consider the world scope separately from each model's scope to avoid name conflicts and ensure encapsulation.

+In SDFormat 1.8, the `::` syntax for referencing across model boundaries will be formalized and supported.

 ##### 3.1.1 Alternatives considered